-We encourage all members of the College community to report all crimes and other emergencies to Campus Safety in a timely manner.
-Campus Safety has a dispatch center that is available by phone at 909.607.7233 or 909.607.2000 or in person 24 hours a day at the Pendleton Business Building, 150 East Eighth Street, Claremont, CA 91711.
-Though there are many resources available, Campus Safety should be notified of any crime, whether or not an investigation continues, to assure the College can assess any and all security concerns and inform the community if there is a significant threat to the College community.
+We encourage all College community members to promptly report all crimes and other emergencies to Campus Safety.
+Campus Safety has a dispatch center available by phone at 909.607.7233 or 909.607.2000 or in person 24 hours a day at the Pendleton Business Building, 150 East Eighth Street, Claremont, CA 91711.
+Though there are many resources available, Campus Safety should be notified of any crime, whether or not an investigation continues, to assure the College can assess all security concerns and inform the community if there is a significant threat to the College community.

 Callers who wish to remain confidential should share with the Dispatcher who answered the call that they wish to keep their name private.
 Campus Safety Dispatch will honor that request and not press the caller for their information.
-However, please note that the Cisco IP Phones often times still records a phone number that Dispatch may call back if additional information is necessary.
+However, please note that the Cisco IP Phones often still record a phone number that Dispatch may call back if additional information is necessary.
 Should a Campus Safety Incident Report result from the phone call, the caller information will be written as "Jane Doe" or "John Doe."

-The Claremont Colleges Services Campus Safety Office has primary responsibility for the security of KGI's campus and works closely with the City of Claremont as well as the Claremont Police and Los Angeles County Fire Departments in order to provide a proactive approach to safety, in which they emphasize information, preparation, and collaboration to design effective crime prevention strategies.
+The Claremont Colleges Services Campus Safety Office has primary responsibility for the security of KGI's campus and works closely with the City of Claremont as well as the Claremont Police and Los Angeles County Fire Departments to provide a proactive approach to safety, in which they emphasize information, preparation, and collaboration to design effective crime prevention strategies.